Why is Document Control Important?

 - supporting the use of electronic document and record software systems

-Document Control – The Various Documents & their Meaning
+The Various Types of Documents and Records & their Meaning

 It is important to understand the purpose of all the different types of documentation and what their specific requirements are.

-Information and its supporting medium i.e. any paper or computer file that contains HSEQ MS information to be followed (e.g. HSEQ and technical operating procedures, records and forms).
-Documents are live, eg they reflect a “what” or “how” that can be changed by the owner.
+Information and its supporting medium, i.e. any paper or computer file that contains HSEQ Management System information to be followed (for example, HSEQ and technical operating procedures, records and forms).
+Documents are live, e.g. they reflect a “what” or “how” that can be changed by the owner.

 Those documents that have been replaced by a new version or are no longer required.

-Defined current documents that are used to plan and/or control any processes or operations that affect the HSEQ MS.
+Defined current documents that are used to plan and/or control any processes or operations that affect the HSEQ Management System.

 Any copy of HSEQ MS controlled documents that are used for reference purposes only.
 These documents must bear the markings “uncontrolled copy”.
-Or any paper or computer data file that contains HSEQ MS information to be followed and is not controlled.
+Or any paper or computer data file that contains HSEQ Management Systems information to be followed and is not controlled.

 Master Document List